Noise isn’t just annoying - it’s bad for your health

 As a community, there are two strategies we need to follow.
 First, we need to better educate the public to understand the dangers of environmental noise.
 An involved and informed public is very important for developing and enhancing public and political support for future noise reduction measures.
 Second, we need to develop a process whereby any new building project includes a consideration of acoustics from the beginning.
 It is no longer acceptable to build a road, or a building, and retroactively add acoustic treatment to improve the situation.
 We need to shift the focus of noise control from the implementation of retroactive noise control measures, to proactive sound design.

-To learn more about how light impacts health and strategies for designing spaces that can help align with the body’s natural circadian rhythms, download the Light WELLography available on our new WELL app, Build WELL.
+To learn more about how acoustics and noise impact health and strategies for designing spaces, download our WELLographies available on our new WELL app, Build WELL.